ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 In this tutorial, we have learned:

+- What is the electronic density of states (DOS).
 - How to use the `dos.x` code from the Quantum Espresso package.
 - How to treat a metallic system.